jacksonthall22/SAN-strings/README.md

    ![image](https://backscattering.de/web-boardimage/board.svg?size=200&coordinates=true&fen=8/8/1Q5Q/8/8/1Q6/8/8&arrows=Gb6e3)

-Note that only knights, bishops, rooks, and queens may need discriminators: pawns have their own special move syntax in SAN and there is never more than one king per side.
+If we have a `piece`, a `from_square`, and a `to_square`, how do we decide which (if any) discriminators the SAN move might require?
+I'm glad you asked—this repo has the answer.

 ## Generation algorithms
 In a previous version of this code, special logic was used to manually handle all the edge cases for the different piece types.
-Unfortunately, this failed miserably, generating SAN moves that could never occur and failing to generate some that could.
-It turns out this problem is quite difficult to think through correctly.
+Unfortunately, this failed miserably, generating some syntactically-legal SAN moves that could never actually occur and failing to generate some that could.
+When I dug into the issues more deeply, I realized this problem is quite difficult to reason through.

-Now, a much more logical and general algorithm is used that more closely resembles how a human might decide whether a particular `from_square` -> `to_square` move by a certain `piece` type could require a rank, file, and/or full-square discriminator, based on which other squares a piece of the same type could come from when moving to `to_square`.
-Readd on for the pseudocode, as well as some more intuitive explanations.
+Now, the code uses a much more logical and generalized algorithm that was designed to resemble how a human might decide whether a particular `from_square` -> `to_square` move by a certain `piece` type could require a rank, file, and/or full-square discriminator, based on which other squares a piece of the same type could come from when moving to `to_square`.
+Read on for the pseudocode, as well as some more intuitive explanations.

+Note that only knight, bishop, rook, and queen moves ever use discriminators.
+Pawns have their own special move syntax and there is never more than one king per color.
+The details about how SAN strings are generated for these piece types is omitted below because it is straightforward and comparatively uninteresting.
+However, you can find the implementations in `gen_san_strings.py` at `get_pawn_sans()` and `get_king_sans()`.

 ### Pseudocode
 #### File discriminators